 The football team will wear an alternate helmet design at some point this fall, notes Tris Wykes in the Valley News.
 Perhaps influenced by trends in cars (Financial Times, Autoweek) or the Pro-Tec helmets worn by skateboarders or special operators, matte black seems to be gaining popularity in football.
 Examples are found at Cincinnati and Oregon; Missouri seems to have been an early proponent in 2009 with its Nike Pro Combat uniform (see Uniform Critics).

-April 19th, 2014 | Published in all news, Alumni Gym, coat of arms, graphic design, Hanover/Leb./Nor'ch., History, Kemeny/Haldeman, other projects, publications, the Hop, Thompson Arena, Varsity House
+April 19th, 2014 | Published in all news, Alumni Gym, coat of arms, graphic design, Hanover/Leb./Nor'ch., History, Hop, the, Kemeny/Haldeman, other projects, publications, Thompson Arena, Varsity House

 The old idea of the trophy room for intercollegiate athletics seems to be shifting toward something closer to a museum, with text and graphics (reproductions of historic images, not originals) arranged to tell a story.
 Objects are displayed in support of the story rather than as the spoils of victory.